 Recycle the Packaging

 Shampoo and conditioner bottles, toothpaste boxes, and toilet paper rolls are all recyclable, among many other household plastics and paper.
 Visit Recyclebank to learn how your recycling efforts can earn you points toward rewards and discounts on groceries, entertainment and more.

 You may need to keep the lights on when you’re showering or applying your makeup, but you can save power in other ways while you’re doing it.
 Cut down on blow-drying time by using a microfiber or other type of absorbent towel first to soak up moisture.
 You’ll save electricity—and your strands!
 Also, unplug unused appliances like electric toothbrushes or your hair dryer regularly, as appliances do draw power even when they are switched off!

 Consider Dry Shampoo or 2-in-1s to Reduce Shower Time

 If your hair is dry to normal, washing it two or three times a week is probably sufficient.
 If it’s thin or greasy, go for once every other day.
 On off days, blast your roots with a non-aerosol dry shampoo to sop up excess oil.
-Reduce your shower time overall with 2-in-1 products like Dove Men+Care Deep Clean Body and Face Wash and Suave Professionals® 2-in-1 Plus Shampoo and Conditioner or Axe’s 3-in-1 Clean All Over.
+Reduce your shower time overall with 2-in-1 products like Dove Men+Care Body and Face Wash, Shampoo & Conditioner, Suave Men 2-in-1 Shampoo and Conditioner or Axe’s 3-in-1 Clean All Over.
 A multiple-use option is also available for kids with Suave’s 3-in-1 or baby with SheaMoisture’s Wash & Shampoo.